World Wide Web Links Page

 dozens of articles

-arranged in sections such as Noteworthy Plants, Biology/Botany Trivia, and the eclectic The Lemnaceae (Duckweed Family) dealing with Duckweed (worlds smallest flowering plant) and other floating plants.
-Some of this material is only concerned with the Flora and Fauna of North America, but much is of very general and genuine worldwide interest.
+arranged in sections such as Biology/Botany Trivia Some of this material is only concerned with the Flora and Fauna of North America, but much is of very general and genuine worldwide interest.

-It is the work of Wayne P. Armstrong (alias Mr. Wolffia) Emeritus professor of Life Sciences at Palomar College, San Marcos california, who presides over on-line courses such as Biology 100 and Botany 115.
+It is the work of Wayne P. Armstrong (alias Mr. Wolffia) Emeritus professor of Life Sciences at Palomar College, San Marcos california, who presides over on-line courses such as Biology 100.

 On the subject of Duckweed, there is a very interesting site dedicated to